 We have been flying through Valentine’s Day recipes.
-In the last couple of weeks, I’ve shared recipes for my Penne Alla Vodka, Chocolate Chip Pancakes, and Chocolate Raspberry Martini as well as 50 MORE vegan Valentine’s Day recipes.
+In the last couple of weeks, I’ve shared recipes for my Penne Alla Vodka and Chocolate Chip Pancakes as well as 50 MORE vegan Valentine’s Day recipes.
 Today I am wrapping up Valentine’s Day with an old family favorite, this vegan Hot Fudge Cake.

 This Hot Fudge Cake is a variation of a childhood favorite; it was one of our classic go-to desserts for many years.
 When I became a vegan 10 years ago I didn’t know anything about vegan baking.
 Replacing eggs and butter was an unsolvable mystery and, in making the transition to veganism, I believed it was entirely possible that I would spend the rest of my life without a sweet treat.

 One of the first things I learned in the process of veganizing my life was that some cakes and desserts are naturally vegan!
 For example, this amazing Hot Fudge Cake.
 Needless to say, this dessert became a staple in my house for at least 6 months until I learned about vegan egg replacers and Earth Balance buttery sticks.

 And even though my skills and knowledge of vegan baking have grown incredibly over 10 years, I still will turn to this cake for a quick, last-minute treat when it’s late at night at the sweet tooth is acting up.